jodaf/quilvyn-core/README.md

 Scribe is written in JavaScript and may be run using most popular browsers.
 Javascript and pop-up windows must be enabled.
-Scribe has been successfully tested using these browser versions:
+Scribe has been successfully tested using these browsers:

-* Firefox 43.0.3
+* Firefox
-* Google Chrome 47.0
+* Google Chrome
-* Opera 34.0
+* Opera
-* Safari 9.0.3
+* Safari

 ### Installation